Abdullah al-Dahdouh: Biography

 Al-Dahdouh was born in Tangier, Morocco in 1966.
-Hailing from the Sunni family, he decided to go to Qom in 1980 to continue his religious education in the Hawza of Qom.
+Hailing from a Sunni family, he decided to go to Qom, in Iran, in 1980 to continue his religious education in the Hawza of Qom.

 Death

 Al-Dahdouh was murdered in an unprovoked attack by a Moroccan Sunni in the Islamic Center of Imam Reza in Brussels, Belgium on 13 March 2012.